maheshvp/firebase-auth-poc-kotlin/README.md

 2. **Sign In** (`LoginActivity.kt`)
    - User clicks "Sign in with OpenID Connect"
-   - Dialog prompts for OIDC Provider ID (for easy testing)
+   - App loads OIDC Provider ID from `config_properties`
    - Firebase initiates OAuth flow with OIDC provider
    - User authenticates with OIDC provider
    - Firebase receives and validates the ID token
    - User is signed in to Firebase
+   - Note: Development mode can be enabled to show provider ID dialog for testing

 3. **Home Screen** (`HomeActivity.kt`)
    - Displays user information (name, email, user ID)